-The best presentation of Bassham's discoveries is in his personal retrospective (see Bassham 2003).
+The best presentation of Bassham's discoveries is in his personal retrospective (see Bassham 2003):

 My first awareness of the idea of using radioactive carbon dioxide in research on photosynthesis came while attending a freshman chemistry laboratory section at the University of California, Berkeley in 1940.
 Sam Ruben, a young member of the chemistry faculty, was our section leader.
 One morning, instead of the usual discussion of the scheduled laboratory experiment, he told us about his research.
 I was intrigued with the idea of using radiocarbon as a tool of study of photosynthesis.
 I never dreamed that I might someday have the chance to participate in this exciting work.
+This exciting work has been summarized by Bassham and Calvin (1957), Calvin and Bassham (1962), and most thoroughly by Bassham (1979, 2003).